ssut/PushBank/README.md

 # PushBank
-Send a push notification using e-mail when a change occurs in the balance of your bank account.
+Send a push notification using smtp server when your bank balance has been changed.

+The goal of PushBank is to be drop-in replacement for SMS and save on the SMS fee that BANK charges you.

 ## How to use PushBank
-**NOTICE**: At the moment PushBank supports(tested) only python 2.7.
-Sadly pypy is not supported yet.

 1. Clone this repository: `git clone https://github.com/ssut/PushBank`
 2. Install dependency packages using pip: `pip -r requirements.pip`
 3. Run following command: `./pushbank.py`